John J. Tigert: Legacy

 Tigert served as president of the University of Florida for nineteen years, longer than any of the other presidents of the university.
 During his term, the university awarded its first doctoral degrees in 1934, a chapter of Phi Beta Kappa was installed in 1938, and total student enrollment grew from 2,162 in 1928 to over 7,500 in 1947.
 As university president, he was responsible for significant and lasting academic, athletic and administrative reforms.

 In recognition of Tigert's long service as its president through depression and war, the University of Florida awarded him an honorary degree, a doctor of letters, during its 1953 centennial celebration, and renamed its main administrative building, Tigert Hall, for him in 1960.
 Tigert died in Gainesville, Florida on January 21, 1965; he was 82 years old.
 He was survived by his wife Edith, their son and daughter, and five grandchildren.

-As a fitting final tribute to a professor, education reformer and administrator, who also fervently supported college sports, Tigert was inducted into the University of Florida Athletic Hall of Fame as an "Honorary Letter Winner," and was elected to the College Football Hall of Fame as a player in 1970.
+Tigert was inducted into the University of Florida Athletic Hall of Fame as an "Honorary Letter Winner," and was elected to the College Football Hall of Fame as a player in 1970.